Stock market today: Wall Street drifts near records as it heads toward a 7th straight winning week

 NEW YORK (AP) — Wall Street is hanging around its record highs on Friday and on track to close out its longest weekly winning streak in six years.

-The S&P 500 was 0.2% lower in early trading and within 1.8% of its all-time high set early last year.
+The S&P 500 was 0.1% lower in morning trading and within 1.7% of its all-time high set early last year.
 It’s still heading for a seventh straight winning week.

 The S&P 500 has jumped roughly 15% since late October on rising hopes for just such a shift.
 Lower rates not only give a boost to prices for all kinds of investments, they also relax the pressure on the economy and the financial system.